ErpNetDocs/tech/modules/applications/enterprise-asset-management/index.md

 - The mileage for the next maintenance was reached (by tracked parameter).
 - The asset was purchased second hand and one initial maintenance should be scheduled after up to 20 days (manually planned).

-Each of the above represents a ***Managed asset scheduled maintenance***.
+Each of the above represents a ***Managed Asset Scheduled Maintenance***.
 They can be both manually entered or automatically planned.

 Emergency repair is not planned hence it is not scheduled maintenance.
 Emergency repairs are directly processed through Maintenance orders (which will be shortly presented).

-## Managed assets - Locations
+## Managed Assets - Locations

 The EAM module allows the tracking of asset assignments to different company locations and responsible persons.
 Assets can also be re-assigned multiple times (even within a month).